-This is the final installment of Cornerstone’s 2014 Lenten Devotional.
+This is the next-to-last installment of Cornerstone’s Lenten Devotional.
 We hope you have found it encouraging and helpful during this season.
 If you live in or around San Francisco, we also invite you to join us for Easter weekend.
-Click here for more details.
+Click here to visit our website.

 SCRIPTURE READING – Lectio Divina